bcgov/NotifyBC/docs/docs/getting-started/overview.md

 #### dynamic tokens

-If a notification request contains field _data_ of type _object_, _NotifyBC_ also substitutes dynamic tokens, which are strings enclosed in {} but don't match static tokens above, with corresponding sub-field of _data_ if available.
-For example, if the string _{description}_ appears in email body, it is replaced with field _data.description_ of the notification request if populated.
+Strings in notification or subscription message that are enclosed between curly brackets _{_ _}_ and don't match static tokens above are called _dynamic tokens_.
+Dynamic tokens are replaced with corresponding sub-field of _data_ field in the notification or subscription if exist.
+Qualify token name with _notification::_ or _subscription::_ to indicate the source of substitution.
+If token name is not qualified, then both notification and subscription are checked with notification takes precedence.

+Examples

+- _{notification::description}_ is replaced with field _data.description_ of the notification request if exist
+- _{subscription::gender}_ is replaced with field _data.gender_ of the subscription if exist
+- _{city}_ is replaced with field _data.city_ of the notification if exist; otherwise is replaced with field _data.city_ of the subscription if exists
+- _{nonexistingDataField}_ is unreplaced if neither notification nor subscription contains _data.nonexistingDataField_

-::: warning Notification by RSS feeds relies on dynamic token A notification created by RSS feeds relies on dynamic token to supply the context to message template.
+::: tip Notification by RSS feeds relies on dynamic token A notification created by RSS feeds relies on dynamic token to supply the context to message template.
 In this case the <i>data</i> field contains the RSS item.
 :::